gauthiergogo/whitespace-steganography/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Multiple licenses: You do not have to use the GPL: This code is also part of a freely licensed book.
-Please have a look at infiniteadventures.de for more information.

 ## Whitespace Steganography

 Use HTML's interpretation of multiple spaces to hide base64 code on any HTML page.